GLOBAL MARKETS-Dollar, equity markets climb; Amazon boosts U.S. stocks

 "The dollar has been broadly supported over the past couple of days and is showing some mild signs of recovery after weakness in the prior week," said Erik Nelson, currency strategist at Wells Fargo Securities in New York.

 U.S. Treasury yields slipped after rising for more than a week, in line with weakness in European bond markets.
-Investors consolidated positions after last week's strong U.S. non-farm payrolls report, which has kept the Federal Reserve on track towards raising interest rates at least once more this year.
+Investors consolidated positions following a strong U.S. non-farm payrolls report that has kept the Federal Reserve on track towards raising interest rates at least once more this year.

 U.S. long-dated yields, which move inversely to prices, fell for just the second time in nine days.

-Euro-zone bond yields fell, with investors buying back bonds after a two-week sell-off on the belief the European Central Bank would unwind its stimulus sooner rather than later.

-The yield on Germany's 10-year government bond , the benchmark for the region, posted its biggest one-day decline in almost four weeks, down 4 basis points at 0.54 percent.
+On Monday, euro-zone bond yields fell, with investors buying back bonds after a two-week selloff.
+The yield on Germany's 10-year government bond, the benchmark for the region, was headed for its biggest one-day fall in almost four weeks, down 4 basis points at 0.54 percent.

 Crude oil rebounded.
-Brent crude futures rose 17 cents to settle at $46.88 a barrel, while U.S. crude futures rose 17 cents to settle at $44.40 a barrel.
+Brent crude futures were last up 33 cents on the day at $47.04 a barrel, while U.S. crude futures were last up 30 cents at $44.53 a barrel.